irfanbozkurt/gnark-phase2-mpc-wrapper/README.md

 This is a sequential process that will be repeated for each contributor.

 1. The coordinator sends the latest `*.ph2` file to the current contributor
-2. The contributor runs the command `semaphore-mtb-setup p2c <input.ph2> <output.ph2>`.
+2. The contributor runs the command `semaphore-mtb p2c <input.ph2> <output.ph2>`.
 3. Upon successful contribution, the program will output **contribution hash** which must be attested to
 4. The contributor sends the output file back to the coordinator
-5. The coordinator verifies the file by running `semaphore-mtb-setup p2v <output.ph2> <initialPhase2Contribution.ph2>`.
+5. The coordinator verifies the file by running `semaphore-mtb p2v <output.ph2> <initialPhase2Contribution.ph2>`.
 6. Upon successful verification, the coordinator asks the contributor to attest to their contribution.

-**Security Note** It is important for the coordinator to keep track of the contribution hashes output by `semaphore-mtb-setup p2v` to determine whether the user has maliciously replaced previous contributions or re-initiated one on its own
+**Security Note** It is important for the coordinator to keep track of the contribution hashes output by `semaphore-mtb p2v` to determine whether the user has maliciously replaced previous contributions or re-initiated one on its own

 ## Keys Extraction

-At the end of the ceremony, the coordinator runs `semaphore-mtb-setup key <lastPhase2Contribution.ph2>` which will output **Groth16 bn254 curve** `pk` and `vk` files
+At the end of the ceremony, the coordinator runs `semaphore-mtb key <lastPhase2Contribution.ph2>` which will output **Groth16 bn254 curve** `pk` and `vk` files

 ## Phase 1 (Powers of Tau)